NidhiSinghh/Car_Rental_System/README.md

 This is a simple Car Rental System implemented in C#.
 The system allows users to manage customers, vehicles, leases, and payments.

 ## Project Structure
+### Car_Rental_System

-The project follows an object-oriented design and is organized into the following packages:
+This the main project that follows an object-oriented design and is organized into the following packages:

 - **model:** Contains entity classes representing real-world entities (e.g., Customer, Vehicle, Lease).
 - **repository:** Provides the data access layer with interfaces and their implementations for database interactions.
 - **exception:** Defines custom exceptions for error handling.
 - **utility:** Includes utility classes for database connection and property handling.
 - **main:** Contains the MainModule class for demonstrating system functionalities in a menu-driven application.

+### Car_Rental_System.Tests
+This project includes unit tests for the Car Rental System to ensure the correctness of the system.
+The tests are organized in the `UnitTest1.cs` file.
+- **UnitTest1.cs**:
+   - **TestToAddVehicle**: Tests if a vehicle is created successfully in the database.
+   - **TestToCreateLease**: Tests if a lease is created successfully in the database.
+   - **TestToLeaseRetrieval**: Tests if a lease is retrieved successfully from the database.
+   - **Test_Exception_Thrown_On_Not_Found**: Tests if exceptions are thrown correctly when customer ID, car ID, or lease ID is not found in the database.

 ## Key Functionalities